Particle algorithms for maximum likelihood training of latent variable models: PROOF OF THEOREM AND FURTHER THEORETICAL DETAILS FOR SEC.

 In short,

 The integrand is the Schur complement of $\ell$'s Hessian and, hence, negative definite for all $(\theta,x)$.
 Moreover, because $\nabla_x^2\ell$ is negative definite everywhere and $\ell$ is twice-continuously differentiable, the integrand varies continuously in $x$; whence it follows that the integral is negative definite for all $\theta$.
-In other words, $\theta\mapsto \log(p_\theta(y))$ is strictly concave. \end{proof} If, furthermore, the density is strongly log-concave, the flow converges exponentially fast: \begin{theorem}Suppose that the log likelihood $\ell$ is twice continuously differentiable; strongly concave,
+In other words, $\theta\mapsto \log(p_\theta(y))$ is strictly concave. \end{proof}